meedan/check-api/README.md

   field :media_verification_statuses, :yaml do
     label 'Media verification statuses'
     render_settings('text')
-    help "A list of custom verification statuses for reports that match your team's journalistic guidelines." end end
+    help "A list of custom verification statuses for items that match your team's journalistic guidelines." end end
 ```